akkoyun/EnergyBoard/README.md

 In this Arduino Library we can read all data of energy parameters.
 ***

-###Repository Contents
-* /Firmware - Example Arduino sketch to use with the board.
-* /Wiring - Board connection examples.
-* /Libraries - All Arduino libraries

-***
 ###Functions

 | Data Type | Function                    | Description                               |